Highlights of the July Dexter Report

 Don’t expect the higher interest rates to result in more listings.
 Sales of residential land to developers have fallen 80% in the past year, largely due to rising financing costs, which will stunt delivery of new strata homes into next year, at least.
 As well, the Financial Consumer Agency of Canada and the Federal Government have issued guidelines for Canadian banks to help homeowners facing significant increases in mortgage costs.
 Measures such as waiving penalties to break mortgages and increasing amortization periods to lower payments are on the table.

+Banks do not want to own homes, so don’t expect increased rates to lead to a major rise in mortgage foreclosures or distressed sales.
 Instead, serious buyers should be ignoring summer temptations and shopping through the 10,301 active listings now on the market.
 Buyers can take advantage of a shallow slump and good selection to secure a property now.

 Regional numbers for July 2023